The SIP rules require NBN Co and other carriers to give all Australians access to a broadband connection via either:

 Retail service providers with queries about the infrastructure to be provided – or the delivery timeframes in a project area – should contact the developer or the SIP identified.

-People buying new properties are strongly encouraged to check what infrastructure will be available and confirm that it will meet their needs.
+People buying new properties are strongly encouraged to check with the developer what infrastructure will be available and confirm it will meet their needs.

 Giving the ACMA information about areas